 With life getting as hectic as it does with time, it’s becoming more popular to send your children to a child care center.
 It’s not easy to leave your children in the care of strangers and in an unfamiliar setting.
 That’s why it’s important to have a daycare center that’s reliable, open, and trustworthy.
 A familiar place where you know your children are cared for the way you prefer, and the way they deserve.

 Sounds ideal, but it’s by no means impossible.
-To help you get started, here’s a list of the most important things to think about when considering opening your own daycare.
+To help you get started, here’s a list of the most important things to think about when considering opening your own child care.

 Let’s get all the heavy stuff out of the way first.